FDio/csit/docs/report/introduction/methodology_kvm_vms_vhost_user.rst

 ~~~~~~~~

 CSIT can use a pre-created VM image.
 The path to the image can be
 adjusted in `Constants.py`.
-For convenience and full compatibility CSIT
+For convenience and full compatibility, the CSIT
-repository contains a set of scripts to prepare `Built-root
+repository contains a set of scripts to prepare a `Built-root
-<https://buildroot.org/>`_ based embedded Linux image with all the
+<https://buildroot.org/>`_-based embedded Linux image, with all the
 dependencies needed to run DPDK Testpmd, DPDK L3Fwd, Linux bridge or
 Linux IPv4 forwarding.

-Built-root was chosen for a VM image to make it lightweight and with
+Buildroot was chosen for a VM image to make it lightweight and booting fast,
-fast booting time to limit impact on tests duration.
+to limit its impact on overall testing duration.

-In order to execute CSIT tests, VM image must have following software
+In order to execute CSIT tests, the VM image must have following software
 installed: qemu-guest-agent, sshd, bridge-utils, VirtIO support and DPDK
 Testpmd/L3fwd applications.
 Username/password for the VM must be
-``cisco``/``cisco`` and ``NOPASSWD`` sudo access.
-The interface naming
+``cisco``/``cisco``, a user with ``NOPASSWD`` sudo access.
+Interface naming
 is based on the driver (management interface type is Intel E1000), all
 E1000 interfaces will be named ``mgmt<n>`` and all VirtIO interfaces
 will be named ``virtio<n>``.
-In VM ``/etc/init.d/qemu-guest-agent`` must
+In VM ``/etc/init.d/qemu-guest-agent`` file,
-be set to ``TRANSPORT=isa-serial:/dev/ttyS1`` because ttyS0 is used by
+the setting ``TRANSPORT=isa-serial:/dev/ttyS1`` must be present.
+The ttyS0
-serial console and ttyS1 is dedicated for qemu-guest-agent in QEMU
+device is used by serial console and ttyS1 is dedicated to qemu-guest-agent
-setup.
+in QEMU setup.

 Kernel-VM
 ~~~~~~~~~